 OS MasterMap Topography Layer's Descriptive terms will update over 11 million features across land, rivers, water and structures.
 See a full list of newly identifiable features in our Excel guide or request the sample data

 Improved descriptive terms attribution allows you to identify, interrogate and visualise more features than ever before!

-There will be a staged roll-out of descriptive terms into the main MasterMap Topography Layer product.
+There will be a staged roll-out of descriptive terms into the main OS MasterMap Topography Layer product, subject to change.